saisyam/website/content/posts/how-to-scrape-google-reviews-using-python.md

   - BeautifulSoup
   - Web driver
 date: 2021-08-15
-image: /webcam_testing.jpg
+image: /google_reviews_scraper.jpg
 ---
-This post explains how to scrape reviews from Google using Python.
-We use two popular Python packages used extensively for scraping, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Splinter](https://splinter.readthedocs.io/en/latest/).
-Though the process or the code snippets can be used to scrape any business listed in Google, but I am more interested in scraping reviews for restaurants in US.
+This post explains how to scrape Google reviews using Python.
+We use two popular Python packages extensively used for scraping, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Splinter](https://splinter.readthedocs.io/en/latest/).
+Though the process or the code snippets can be used to scrape reviews for any business listed in Google, but I am more interested in scraping reviews for restaurants in US.
 So, Let's get started.

+{{< adsense >}}

 ## Identify businesses to scrape
 First thing we need to do is to identity the businesses we want to scrape.
 As I mentioned earlier, I am interested in restaurants in US.
 Let's stick to restaurants in New York state.
 Below is the URL and the image of the business, [**Breslin Berger**](https://www.google.com/maps/place/Breslin+Burger/@40.745568,-73.990283,17z/data=!4m5!3m4!1s0x89c259a61b874f57:0xc5fd887f907ea722!8m2!3d40.745568!4d-73.988089) we want to scrape.
-![Breslin Burger](/breslin_burger.png "Breslin Burger") We would like to get the following information from the above page:
+![Breslin Burger](/breslin_burger.png "Breslin Burger") We would like to get the following information from the above page (<span style="color:red">**RED**</span> markings):
 * Image of the restaurant
 * Restaurant name
 * Overall rating and number of reviews